pichi-router/pichi/README.md

 };
 ```

 `pichi::api::Server` accepts a `boost::asio::io_context` object reference, which is shared by the supervisor.
-Furthermore, `Server::listen` **doesn't** block the calling thread.
+Furthermore, `Server::listen` **doesn't** block the caller thread.
 It means that the supervisor can invoke `io_context::run()` right where it wants to do.
 Here's a simple code snippet:

 ```C++
 #include <pichi/api/server.hpp>